Coming to know Indigenous Protected and Conserved Areas

 This book discusses the nature and sources of law in Canada and argues that the country's constitution is incomplete without a broader acceptance of Indigenous legal traditions

-This blog is an accompaniment to a report entitled: Indigenous Laws in the Context of Conservation.
+This blog post is an accompaniment to a report entitled: Indigenous Laws in the Context of Conservation.

 This is a video summary of the Protected Areas and Climate Action Dialogue that was held in October 2019 in Kingston, Ontario.